-Admiral James Stavridis, U.S. Navy (retired) and former NATO Supreme Allied Commander, will present “The Ethics of Cyber Security,” where he will be addressing several key topics including:
+Admiral James Stavridis, U.S. Navy (retired) and former NATO Supreme Allied Commander, will present “The Ethics of Cyber Security,” addressing several key topics including:

 • Cybersecurity: Cyber criminals know no boundaries and are fundamentally changing the world.
 How does this impact business, personal life, and the global marketplace?

 • “Smart power”: What alliances and coalitions do we need to create a secure nation, government, and business community?

 Admiral Stavridis remains an active and informed commentator on global affairs that impact business audiences investing worldwide.
 The forum will include a brief audience question-and-answer session.